 The Christmas tree itself is an iconic holiday image, yet changing your tree decorations – or even the tree itself – is a good place to start.
 For example, exchange the usual green Evergreen for a classic aluminum tree, or a faux tree in white, midnight blue or creme.
 If you’d rather keep your tree green, then squeeze some sophistication in by changing the ornament colors.
 Surpass the classic Popsicle-stick-reindeers from the kids, avoid the strings of popcorn, and pass on the porcelain Precious Moments collection you’ve had for 20 years.
 Instead, hang funky shaped new ornaments like elongated bells in purple and gold, copper stars with blue accents, & distinctive snowflake shapes in a metallic green.
 Using silver & gold embellishments in particular lends a more rustic Christmas d?cor.

 Another hot trend is to go all-out pink!
 As Breast Cancer Awareness (and the disease’s increasing power over women) has risen sharply over the decade, homes everywhere now “go pink,” from the lights to the star on the tree, to the wrapping paper & ornaments.
 Yes, it may look different at first, but the continuous use of traditional items like the presents and tree (which you deck out with lace, ribbon and white beads) keep it seasonal.
-Add gorgeous pink Poinsettias and several arrangements of pink flowers for centerpiece and spotted around other rooms.
+Add gorgeous pink Poinsettias and several arrangements of pink Christmas flowers delivered the same day for Christmas centerpieces and spotted around other rooms.